📊 COR Key Takeaways

 Cencora’s fundamentals show a high-scale, consistently profitable distributor model, but the quality of those profits is constrained by extremely thin margins and a weak cash flow profile in the latest period.
 Strong reported ROE is offset by high leverage, low liquidity, and negative free cash flow, which makes the business fundamentally stable but not especially strong on current financial health.

-Why Buy Cencora, Inc. Stock?
-COR Key Strengths
+Cencora, Inc. Key Strengths (COR)

 - Massive revenue base and positive operating earnings indicate durable scale in a defensive healthcare distribution business